-Nominating a GIS Project for a Geospatial Commendation
+Nominating a GIS Project for a Governor's Certificate

 The Minnesota Geospatial Advisory Council is continuing a program that the Minnesota Governor's Council on Geographic Information established in 1996 to recognize significant, exemplary geospatial activities.
-A Governor's Geospatial Commendation is given to a project that meets rigorous criteria.
-Nominations are solicited through the Minnesota GIS/LIS Consortium and by word of mouth.
+A Governor's Certificate is given to a project that meets rigorous criteria.
+Nominations are solicited through Geospatial Advisory Council (GAC) Members, the MnGeo Newsletter, the Minnesota GIS/LIS Consortium newsletter and by word of mouth.
 Awards are presented at the Consortium's annual fall conference.

-For a project to receive a certificate of commendation it must demonstrate a commitment to promoting efficient and effective use of the technology, have significant positive impact on the citizens of Minnesota, and demonstrate a willingness to collaborate in partnerships that provide benefit beyond the originating organization.
+For a project to receive a certificate, it must demonstrate a commitment to promoting efficient and effective use of the technology, have significant positive impact on the citizens of Minnesota, and demonstrate a willingness to collaborate in partnerships that provide benefit beyond the originating organization.
 Projects that provide public access to geospatial technology and products also receive very high marks.

-The award criteria require that commended projects must have:
+The award criteria require that projects must have:

 Yielded tangible benefits and exceptional results